 You will also see introductions at the end of some sections to any recent developments that have been covered by MNT's news stories.
 Also look out for links to information about related conditions.

 Here are some key points about progesterone.
 More detail and supporting information is in the main article.

-- Progesterone is secreted by the corpus luteum in the ovary, the placenta and the adrenal glands.
+- Progesterone is secreted by the corpus luteum in the ovary, in the placenta and in the adrenal glands.